sergibravo/MolSSI-tutorials-repo/README.md

 The projects include:

-- File parser: Scripts to open one or several .mdout files and parse the Etot values.
+- File parser (file_parsing_subproject): Scripts to open one or several .mdout files and parse the Etot values.
 An additional script to, furthermore, plot these values.

-- Geom analysis: A script that takes an .xyz file (molecular geometry) and computes the distances between atoms within a molecule.
+- Geom analysis (geom_analysis_subproject): A script that takes an .xyz file (molecular geometry) and computes the distances between atoms within a molecule.